beetlesnstuff/ecologicalGenomics/PopGenomics/PopulationGenomics_notebook.md

 - After discussing the initial FastQC results, we saw good quality sequence data for most of the read length
 - The initial 5 bp or so had more variable base frequencies, and the very end of the reads had slightly lower Q-scores
 - Based on this, we set up an analysis to trim the reads using the 'fastp' program
-- We ran the bas script 'fastp.sh' for this
+- We ran the bam script 'fastp.sh' for this
 - We looked at the html files produced by 'fastp' and compared pre- and post-trimming -- things looked good!
 - We ended the day setting up our read mapping of the trimmed and cleaned reads using 'bwa'